Backpacking Vietnam travel tips.

 - hotels – Bit more expensive than the rest of South East Asia.

 - Workaways – Stay with a local family, learn and see from a local perspective.

 My overview of backpacking Vietnam:

 Vietnam was just one of those countries I didn’t connect with.
-There were a few reasons for this, I’d just had a magical time in Laos so Vietnam was like my comedown, my financial situation and some other stuff going on at the time.
+There were a few reasons for this, I’d just had a magical time in Laos so Vietnam was like my comedown, my financial situation was dire and some other factors contributed to not being able to enjoy the country.
 It’s just one of those things you learn as a long-term backpacker; you can’t like every country you travel to; it’s just a part of backpacking.

 That being said it wasn’t all doom and gloom.
-Yeah I didn’t enjoy it as much as I might have done but the person I traveled with tried to keep my spirits up.
+Yeah, I didn’t enjoy it as much as I might have done but the person I traveled with tried to keep my spirits up.
 And there was some laughs and some highlights thrown in too.
 The Vietnamese food also did a good job in keeping my spirits up and I did get to experience some nice spots, even if some of them were overrun by tourists.

 Some of my highlights: